top of page

 This pandemic is not about us

 Just like any good team, The Green Team make mistakes, especially now in survival mode.
 When that happens, I sharpen my pen, and let us have it.
 So, strap yourselves in boys and girls.
 We have to talk about the teams’ failed reaction to this pandemic and how to get back on message.
-Although I'm not someone who particularly leans to one direction, I do strongly feel that the sustainable and conscious corner is also my team.
+Pandemic Story Although I'm not someone who particularly leans to one direction, I do strongly feel that the sustainable and conscious corner is also my team.
 The Green Team, if you will.
-Lately however, I’m remi
+Lately ho

 Kralingen